MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

 ]
 ```
 ## Create workspace transformation DCR
 The [workspace transformation data collection rule (DCR)](./data-collection-transformations.md#workspace-transformation-dcr) is a special [DCR](./data-collection-rule-overview.md) that's applied directly to a Log Analytics workspace.
 There can be only one workspace transformation DCR for each workspace, but it can include transformations for any number of tables.
+See []

+Use one of the following methods to create a workspace transformation DCR for your workspace and add one or more transformations to it.

 ### [Azure Portal](#tab/portal)
 You can create a workspace transformation DCR in the Azure portal by adding a transformation to a supported table.